LuigiPagani/DL-ROM-for-Navier-Stokes/README.md

 # Deep Learning-Based Reduced Order Modeling for Navier-Stokes Equations

 Welcome to the repository dedicated to developing and applying Deep Learning-based Reduced Order Models (DL-ROMs) for efficiently solving the Navier-Stokes equations.
 This project is part of the Numerical Analysis for Machine Learning course at Politecnico di Milano for the academic year 2023/2024.
-Test

 ## Project Overview